DeysiR/Deysi-R./index.md

 ## Welcome to my Page

-Hi there.
+Hello.

-My Name is Deysi and i'm in London for 5 years.
+My name is Deysi and I've been in London for 5 years.

-After a few experiences working on wordpress websites i realize that i would need to know a litle bit more about this managment content sysyem.
-I was able to insert and change data but apart from that i couldn't really understand much.
+After some experiments working on wordpress websites, I realize that I would need to know a bit more about this content management system.
+I was able to insert and change data, but I could not understand much.

-I decide to take a part-time job so i could have some free time to teach myself code.
+I decided to do a part-time job so I could have some free time to teach me code.

-So i apply for some courses online and also went to a shcool to learn css and html.
-From that moment i realize that i needed to became a web developer.
+So I applied some courses online and also went to a school to learn css and html.
+From that moment, I realized that I needed to become a web developer.

-Is being a chalenge but also a joy because im doing what i like.
+is a challenge, but also a joy because I'm doing what I like.

-I now applied to the founders and coders and firgers cross because this will change my life.
+Now I applied to the founders and coders three intensive months, really waiting to be selected.

+Fingers crossed because this will change my life.